 Properties that have current or previous environmentally sensitive uses are often the subject of Phase II contaminant investigations.
 These properties include: gas stations, dry cleaners (on-site plant), truck stops, machine shops, automotive repair and maintenance facilities, manufacturing plants, hazardous waste storage and others.
 Examples of the types of Recognized Environmental Conditions that would warrant a Phase II include: underground or aboveground fuel storage tanks, underground or aboveground chemical/waste storage tanks, 55-gallon drums containing chemicals/waste, in-ground hydraulic lifts, oil/water separators, floor drains, septic tanks/leachfields (in an industrial setting), solvent usage (including dry cleaning solvent), etc.

-Following a Phase II contaminant investigation, laboratory analytical results from soil and/or groundwater may indicate a level of contamination significant enough to require cleanup or remediation.
+OGI has relationships with a number of local and national laboratories to assist us with the laboratory testing required to complete the Phase II testing.
+These long-term relationships have resulted in competitive pricing and expedited laboratory turnaround times when needed.
+Following a Phase II contaminant investigation, laboratory analytical results from soil, groundwater and/or soil vapors may indicate a level of contamination significant enough to require cleanup or remediation.
 In this case, continued coordination with regulatory officials is mandated and the remediation is ongoing until the cleanup is completed by reaching the applicable cleanup standards or regulatory closure has been achieved by means of a risk assessment or other accepted method.
 Although not as common, a Phase II contaminant investigation can involve sampling and investigation of materials other than soil and groundwater.
 These would include sampling for sediments, liquids (PCBs in transformers, chemicals in drums, surface water), solids (asbestos, lead-based paint, mold) and gases.